• Skip to primary navigation

 Panjeeri in a bowl.

-• I like to think of panjeeri or panjiri as a kind of desi granola.
+• I like to think of panjeeri or panjiri as a kind of warming desi granola.
 You just have to take a look at the ingredients to see that not only does it have an excellent nutritional profile, it is also pretty darn addictive.
 Trust me, it's easy to make your way through a bowl of this tasty, crunchy stuff!
 That being said, a whole bowl of panjeeri is a lot!
 Do try and have it in moderation as it is quite rich and dense.

 • Of course, it's not only new moms who can enjoy panjeeri.
 Anyone can make and eat it, especially in the winter months when it's very cold.
 Panjeeri is a warming food thanks to the unique combination of ingredients like ghee, nuts, jaggery and spices (ginger and cardamom).
 North American winters, are you listening?